Tooele Valley Railway: History

+The last revenue train ran on July 7, 1980.
+For the following two years, the railroad's final superintendent Don Lee would remain to staff the Tooele depot where he worked alone in the office prior to the railroad's closure and the station's conversion into a museum.
+An intent to abandon the railroad was filed in 1981.
+With the line's abandonment approaching, rescue trains were run to assemble the collection at the soon to be museum site at the Tooele depot, with a particular effort dedicated to moving locomotive #11 from its display in a city park to the new museum with the aid of the railroad and crews from the Tooele Army Depot.
+After a minor derailment, and difficulties with SW900 #104's throttle cut-out, #11 would be successfully freed from the park and brought to the new museum site.
+The Tooele Valley Railway was abandoned in 1982, with track removal and road rehabilitation along Vine Street throughout the year.

+Reclamation of the grade was performed as part of the Superfund program.

 Locomotives

 The Tooele Valley Railway owned several steam locomotives.
 During the majority of the steam era, the line owned four 2-8-0 locomotives, numbers #9 through #12.
 The line also operated an 0-6-0 locomotive #3, and a 2-6-0 locomotive #2.
 The majority of the line's steam locomotives were retired in 1955, when an EMD SW1200 locomotive #100 was purchased, later an EMD SW900 locomotive was purchased from Pickering Lumber Company in 1966, becoming locomotive #104.
 Locomotive #11 was kept as a back up for the diesel locomotive until 1963.